DJBen/Graviton/README.md

 **Important**: For best experience, please run with real device, especially so when testing against graphics related features.

-### iOS Bug
+### iOS 11.2 Bug

 There's an [issue](https://forums.developer.apple.com/thread/92671 ) that iOS 11.2 breaks SceneKit transparency texture.
 The appearance of stars will appear like squares instead of round dots.
+It has been fixed in iOS 11.3.

 ### Simulator Limitations